hyper-joker/MoodPlaylistApp/README.md

 🌈 Simple and responsive UI

-🛠️ Built With
+🛠️ Built With:

-Flutter – Frontend interface
+-Flutter – Frontend interface

-Flask – Backend server for handling Spotify OAuth and API calls
+-Flask – Backend server for handling Spotify OAuth and API calls

-Spotify Web API – For fetching tracks and generating playlists
+-Spotify Web API – For fetching tracks and generating playlists

-🚀 How It Works
+🚀 How It Works:

-User logs in via Spotify
+-User logs in via Spotify

-Selects a mood from the UI
+-Selects a mood from the UI

-App fetches relevant tracks and creates a playlist
+-App fetches relevant tracks and creates a playlist

-Playlist opens in the user's Spotify account
+-Playlist opens in the user's Spotify account

-📦 Getting Started
+📦 Getting Started:
 Clone the repo and follow the setup instructions in the README to run the frontend and backend locally.